openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

 Note, this template complements the default t-h-t's `environments/docker.yaml` setup that deploys everything in containers.
-The default template for the ``undercloud-install.sh`` also provides an additional set of required services used for underlcoud to deploy overclouds (Ironic, Zaqar, MongoDB, Mistral).
+The default template for the ``undercloud-install.sh`` also provides an additional set of required services used for undercloud to deploy overclouds (Ironic, Zaqar, MongoDB, Mistral).
 If you need a lightweight undercloud, make sure your custom undercloud installation script template omits those services and the `environments/docker.yaml` defaults.